-Her careful planning and hard work definitely paid off.
-She used a sprayer to paint the cabinets herself and set all of the tile on the backsplash!
+Her careful planning and hard work paid off.
+She used a sprayer to paint the cabinets and set all the tile on the backsplash!

-She kept the original floor plan of her cabinetry, but removed an awkward desk area and added an additional pull out pantry and microwave station.
+She kept the original floor plan of her cabinetry but removed an awkward desk area and added pull out pantry and microwave station.

 She was a smart shopper and secured her appliances through promotions and during sales.

-While we were out shopping together at a local interiors store, she found the perfect barstools.
+She found the perfect barstools while we were shopping together at a local interior store.
 The price was right and they were exactly what she had been searching for.
-Proof that shopping local can be the best option.
+Proof that shopping locally can be the best option.

-The last selection she had to make to complete her transformation was the wall color.
-I gave her my advice on a day when I popped over for some reason or another.
-Thankfully, my off the cuff suggestion worked out beautifully.
+The wall color was the last selection she had to make to complete her transformation.
+I gave her my advice when I popped over for some reason or another.
+Thankfully, my off-the-cuff suggestion worked out beautifully.
 (Repose Grey by Sherwin Williams)